Crassula pellucida subsp. marginalis f. rubra

 Crassula pellucida subsp. marginalis (Dryand.)
 Toelken

 Crassula pellucida subsp. marginalis 'Rubra'

-Crassula pellucida subsp. marginalis f. rubra is an attractive succulent that has a cascading habit with pairs of fleshy, heart-shaped leaves.
+Crassula pellucida subsp. marginalis f. rubra is an attractive succulent that has a cascading habit with prostrate or scrambling branches and pairs of fleshy, heart-shaped leaves.
+It grows up to 6 inches (15 cm) tall.
 Leaves are purplish-pink, edged with red, sometimes with a hint of yellow or green.
 Inflorescences of white flowers emerge from the tips of the branches.
 Flowers appear in late spring to early summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.

 These succulents are generally started by division, offsets, or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Sprout leaves by placing them into a potting mix for succulents, then covering the dish until they sprout.